blha303/YTmp3/README.md

 Usage
 -----
 * Get [ffmpeg](http://ffmpeg.zeranoe.com/builds/).
-Extract bin/{ffmpeg|ffprobe}.exe to the same folder as YTmp3.exe.
+Extract bin/{ffmpeg|ffprobe}.exe to the same folder as YTmp3.exe, or to a directory on your Path (like c:\windows).
 * Get [youtube-dl](https://yt-dl.org/downloads/latest/youtube-dl.exe).
-Put youtube-dl.exe in the same folder as YTmp3.exe.
+Put youtube-dl.exe in the same folder as YTmp3.exe, or to a directory on your Path (like c:\windows).
 * Run [YTmp3.exe](https://github.com/blha303/YTmp3/releases).
 Copy urls into the text box, select the destination folder, pick from the available format options and select Download.

 License